milesroberts-123/tajimasDacrossSpecies/README.md

 # To do

-* switch from `occ_search` to `occ_download` in gbif processing file.
-I'll need to pass my GBIF user name, password, and email parameters as environment variables

 * Add scripts to remove underscores from chromosome/scaffold names in the assembly and annotation files

 * extract 4-fold degenerate sites using `degenotate` instead of `bedtools`?